The NVIDIA Shield TV is already one of the world’s fastest Android devices.

 So here are two “NVIDIA Shield TV Hacks” to avoid.

 Force GPU Rendering

-The GPU (Graphics Processing Unit) is what draws images on the screen.
-So it makes sense to force the system to use the GPU for 2d drawing as well as 3d drawing right?
+The GPU (Graphics Processing Unit) draws images on the screen.
+So it makes sense to force the system to use the GPU for 2d drawing as well as 3d drawing, right?

 Well, not exactly.